Wuadin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13. Being unique is better than being perfect
 14. It must be in that file - Display lines containing the pattern “root” from the file /etc/passwd
 15. Count that word - Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+16. What's next? - Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd